Work About Resume Contact

 Published Research

-This research culminated in my paper, "Designing for Neurodiversity: Accessibility in Educational Technology for India's Future Learners," published through Cal Poly's Digital Commons and set to appear in the TAGA Journal.
-The publication emphasizes design ethics, human-centered research, and practical design interventions for neurodiverse students.
+This research culminated in my paper, "Designing for Neurodiversity: Accessibility in Educational Technology for India's Future Learners," published on Cal Poly's Digital Commons and in Cal Poly's TAGA 2026 Journal.

 Key Insights